Particular/docs.particular.net/servicecontrol/containerization/index.md

 ServiceControl can now be accessed over port `44444`.

-All supported parameters for ServiceControl Audit can be found [here](https://docs.particular.net/servicecontrol/audit-instances/creating-config-file).
+All [supported parameters](https://docs.particular.net/servicecontrol/audit-instances/creating-config-file) for ServiceControl Audit can be specified via environment variables.

 ### Monitoring Instances